Germany's COVID management: World wonders what's gone wrong | DW | 12.03.2021

 The center-left daily El Pais was more bemused than triumphant.

 Spain has also been hit hard by the pandemic.
-With around 71,000 deaths so far, it's roughly on par with Germany, but from a population that's 36 million smaller.
+With around 71,000 deaths so far it's roughly on par with Germany, but that's in a country with 36 million fewer people.
 Still, the sense that's increasingly prevalent in Germany — that the government in Berlin enjoyed a big boost in trust and popularity for its circumspect policy at the start of the pandemic but has since lost its way — seems to have reached the Iberian Peninsula.

-Reporting in France and other European countries did not tend to single out Germany, focusing instead on the EU's perceived failings, especially on the acquisition of vaccines.
+Reporting in France and other European countries has not tended to single out Germany, focusing instead on the EU's perceived failings, especially on the acquisition of vaccines.
 After all, in no EU member state is the vaccine program running sufficiently well that Germany's slow start warrants singling it out.

 The US is now vaccinating in sports stadiums, at drive-ins, in supermarkets, and even in churches; 3 million are being serviced daily and in the state of New Jersey simply being a smoker suffices to qualify you for a shot.
 There, a sentiment towards Germany is emerging that almost stings more than schadenfreude: pity.